Wichita hospitals taking in out-of-state COVID-19 patients

-According to KDHE, the south central region of Kansas has about 33 percent of ICU beds available.
+According to KDHE, the south central region of Kansas has about 33% of ICU beds available.

 In Oklahoma and Texas, it’s a different story.